Linaro/website/_posts/previous/2016-06-29-dont-waste-power-when-idle.md

 ---
 author: ulf.hansson
 categories:
-- Blog
+  - blog
 date: 2016-06-29 17:17:39
+description:
-description: How the CoreSight framework found in the Linux kernel has been integrated with the standard Perf core, both at the kernel and user space level.
+  How the CoreSight framework found in the Linux kernel has been integrated with the standard Perf core, both at the kernel and user space level.
+excerpt:
-excerpt: 'Learn how to prevent wasting power when CPUs become idle, and about idle management of platforms. '
+  "Learn how to prevent wasting power when CPUs become idle, and about idle management of platforms. "
 keywords: Power Management
 layout: post
 link: /blog/core-dump/dont-waste-power-when-idle/
 slug: dont-waste-power-when-idle
 tags:
   - Core Dump
   - idle
   - kernel
   - Linux
   - Linux on Arm
   - power
   - power management
 title: Don't waste power when idle
 wordpress_id: 10854
 ---

 ## **Don’t waste power when idle**

 There are different views of what “idle” means.
 One may think about CPUs and how to prevent wasting power when CPUs become idle, but in fact, idle management of platforms reaches far beyond that.